skbkontur/ZstdNet/README.md

   `int Unwrap(ArraySegment<byte> src, byte[] dst, int offset, bool bufferSizePrecheck = true)`

-  These methods decompress data and save it in a new buffer or an existing one (in such case a length of saved data will be returned).
+  These methods decompress data and save it in a new or an existing buffer (in such case a length of saved data will be returned).

   Data can be saved to a new buffer only if a field with decompressed data size is present in compressed data.
 You can limit size of the new buffer with `maxDecompressedSize` parameter (it's necessary to do this on untrusted data).

-  If `bufferSizePrecheck` flag is set and the decompressed field length is specified, size of the destination buffer will be checked before actual decompression.
+  If `bufferSizePrecheck` flag is set and the decompressed field length is specified, the size of the destination buffer will be checked before actual decompression.

   Note that if this field is malformed (and is less than actual decompressed data size), *Zstdlib* still doesn't allow a buffer overflow to happen during decompression.